A divergence preserving cut finite element method for Darcy flow: Numerical Experiments

 We consider the first example in \cite{DanSco12}.
 The computational domain is $\Omega = [0 , 1 ]\times [0 , 1 ]$ and the interface is the circle defined as with $R=0.25$.
 We set $\xi = 1/8,\ \permi=1$, $\permig = 2R/3$, the interface pressure $\hat{p}=19/12$, $\bff=0$, and

 We have natural boundary conditions, i.e. $\boundu=\emptyset$, with $p_B = r^2/(2R^2)+3/2$.
 The exact solution is therefore given by

-We show the approximated solution obtained with Method 2 and the element pair $\RT_1\times P_1$ in Figure \ref{fig:example 1 solution}.
+We show the approximated solution obtained with Method 2 and the element pair $\RT_1\times Q_1$ in Figure \ref{fig:example 1 solution}.

-We compare the two stabilized unfitted discretizations with the unstabilized discretization (which corresponds to taking the stabilization parameters equal to zero, i.e., $\tau_{\bfu}=\tau_{p}=0$ in Method 1), using the element pairs $\RT_0\times P_0$, $\BDM_1\times P_0$, and $\RT_1\times P_1$.
+We compare the two stabilized unfitted discretizations with the unstabilized discretization (which corresponds to taking the stabilization parameters equal to zero, i.e., $\tau_{\bfu}=\tau_{p}=0$ in Method 1), using the element pairs $\RT_0\times Q_0$, $\BDM_1\times Q_0$, and $\RT_1\times Q_1$.
 In Figure~\ref{fig:plot example1 convergence} we show the $L^2$-error of the approximated pressure and the velocity field versus mesh size h, and the spectral condition number of the linear system matrix associated with the methods presented in Section~\ref{sec:Nummeth}.

 We obtain optimal convergence for the pressure with all the presented methods.
 For the velocity field we observe convergence of order $2$ for all methods and all elements.
 With the stabilized methods we obtain as expected optimal scaling of the condition number, that is $O(h^{-1})$.
 However, for the unstabilized method, the condition number is not controlled and may become arbitrarily large depending on the interface position.
+In Figure~\ref{fig:condition number step} we show how the condition number for the unstabilized method increases as the smallest area of the cut triangles, $\min_{T \in \mcGh} |T\cap \Omega_i|$, decreases while the condition number stays constant for the stabilized method.
+We also show the condition number of the unstabilized method for many different mesh sizes in order to illustrate that the condition number varies depending on the interface position relative the mesh.